How to Integrate Tech Without Losing Your Mind

 Whatever you do, don’t give up.
 Even if you only add one or two tools, you’ll get a real sense of satisfaction from it, a feeling of strength that just might make you start seeing yourself as a bit of a techie.

-[Excerpted from The Teacher’s Guide to Tech © Jennifer Gonzalez]
+[Excerpted from the 2015 edition of The Teacher’s Guide to Tech © Jennifer Gonzalez.
+Get the 2018 edition at Teachers Paying Teachers.]

 Jennifer Gonzalez is editor-in-chief at Cult of Pedagogy.
 Jennifer taught middle school language arts for seven and a half years (she insists on counting that half year…it was a doozy) and prepared pre-service teachers at the university level for four.